jamercadodiaz/ISC_final_project/README.md

-# Final Project - Joel A. Mercado Diaz
+## Final Project - Joel A. Mercado Diaz
-Introduction to Scientific Computing
+### ECEV 32000 - Introduction to Scientific Computing

 This repository contain the scripts and files needed to run my final project for the class Introduction to Scientific Computing